s5bug/xiv-ytmusic/xiv-ytmusic-ext/README.md

 ## TODO

-- remove a lot of duplication on RPC
 - decide what I actually want to do with the `contentScript`
 - add option to change the socket port